openpnp/openpnp/Developers-Guide.md

 The Configuration class is a singleton accessed with Configuration.get() throughout the system.
 It has a listener system that can be used to be notified of configuration state changes.

+In the various machine Java files, you will notice that parameters tagged with `@Attribute` or `@Element` will correspond to an attribute or element in the machine.xml file.
+The names of these attributes and elements will vary slightly between the XML and the code.
+For example, the source code might be:

+`	@Attribute`
+`	private double feedRateMmPerMinute;`

+whereas the XML would be:

+`      <driver class="org.openpnp.machine.reference.driver.TinygDriver" port-name="COM5" baud="115200" feed-rate-mm-per-minute="3000.0"/>`

 ### Service Provider Interface